SARS-CoV-2 Alpha variant: Spread in North America

 In the United States, the variant first appeared late November 2020, grew from 1.2% in late January and became predominant around the end of March.
+The spread of the variant was primarily concentrated in the upper Midwest of the country, especially the states of Michigan and Minnesota, but it failed to spread in high concentrations to other parts of the country.

 In Canada, the variant first appeared in Ontario late December 2020.
 By 13 February, it had spread to all ten provinces.
 Testing and confirmation of the Alpha variant (lineage B.1.1.7) in COVID-19-positive samples has been inconsistent across the country.
 On 3 February, the province of Alberta was the first to screen all COVID-19 positive samples for variants of concern.
 As of 23 March, the Alpha variant had been detected in 5812 cases, and was most prevalent in the province of Alberta.
 In Ontario, a combined RT-PCR (N501Y) and genome sequencing study found that all VOCs represented 4.4% of all COVID-19 positives on 20 January (week 3), and that Alpha comprised 99% of all those VOCs.
 Public Health Ontario laboratories found the variant in close to 7% of all COVID-19 positives in week 5, representing 97% (309/319) of all detected VOCs.
 Alpha became the dominant variant on or around 16 March; 53% of all positive cases were VOCs, and it was presumed 97% of VOCs were Alpha.
 In Quebec, where the variant was also widespread, it was expected to become dominant by late March or in April.

-The relatively low sensitivity of the projected dominance dates to the current percentage of the variant is due to its fast relative exponential growth.
-Recently, Delta appears to have overtaken Alpha in North America as it has in the UK.